joshleejosh/shufflator/README.rst

-Persist shuffled sequences across runs of a program.
+Maintain and persist shuffled sequences.